UoB-CS-IPCV/CW-II-3-D-from-stereo/README.md

 # Coursework-Part2-3D-from-stereo

 Python code for Part 2 of the coursework assignment on 3D from stereo.
-Details on how to run the code are below.

-The code is derived from that used in the two lab classes on stereo.
-As in Lab 5 and 6, download the repository and try v1 and v2.
-If neither work, contact a TA.
+This part of the assignment assumes that you have completed the Stereo Lab Sheets.
+The assignment involves determining corresponding spheres in two views of a scene consisting of spheres on a plane and using the correspondences to reconstruct the spheres and their centre points.
+You are required to submit your code and a report that describes and explains the tasks completed, your experiments and the results obtained.
+Both the code and the report are required to obtain marks.